pysat/pysat/docs/new_instrument.rst

 .. code:: python

-   def clean(inst):
+   def clean(self):
-       return None
+       return

-`inst` is a ``pysat.Instrument()`` object. ``clean`` should modify `inst` in-place as needed; equivalent to a custom routine.
+`inst` is a :py:class:`pysat.Instrument` object. :py:func:`clean` should modify `inst` in-place as needed; equivalent to a custom routine.

 list_remote_files
 ^^^^^^^^^^^^^^^^^

 Returns a list of available files on the remote server.
-This method is required for the Instrument module to support the ``download_updated_files`` method, which makes it trivial for users to ensure they always have the most up to date data. pysat developers highly encourage the development of this method, when possible.
+This method is required for the Instrument module to support the :py:meth:`download_updated_files` method, which makes it trivial for users to ensure they always have the most up to date data. pysat developers highly encourage the development of this method, when possible.

 .. code:: python